An essential Columbia Icefields scramble

 During one of my very first scrambles up Tangle Ridge I was blown away by the incredible view it offered of Nigel Peak and Mt.
 Wilcox, vowing that I would return to ascend those mountains in the future.
-After thinking about the mountain often the year and always keeping it high on my “list”, I found myself at the base of the mountain with three friends on a perfect fall day.
+After thinking about Nigel often during the year and always keeping it high on my “list”, I found myself at the base of the mountain with three friends on a perfect fall day.
 Well, nearly perfect.
-Illness would soon claim two members of our party, leaving Viet and I alone to summit the mountain.
-Months later I still feel bad for them, as this was easily one of the best days I’ve enjoyed in the Rockies.
+Illness would soon claim two members of our party, leaving only Viet and me to summit the mountain.
+Months later I still feel bad for them, as this was one of the best days I’ve enjoyed in the Rockies.

-On a good day, the views from the 3,200m summit of Nigel Peak are truly incredible*, and are said to be some of the best available in the region without taking on the challenges of mountaineering.
-However, that reputation can be misleading, as the conditions on Nigel can easily turn a moderate scramble into a genuine mountaineering ascent, as Viet and I found out as we were forced to ascend a last steep pitches of the glacier with well planted crampons and ice axes.
+On a good day, the views from the 3,219m summit of Nigel Peak are genuinely incredible* and are said to be some of the best available in the region without taking on the challenges of mountaineering.
+However, that reputation can be misleading, as the conditions on Nigel can quickly turn a moderate scramble into a genuine mountaineering ascent, as Viet and I found out as we were forced to ascend the last steep pitches of the glacier with well-planted crampons and ice axes.

 * The views, particularly of Mt.
-Athabasca, were so continuously epic this day that Viet would return within the week (with a hired guide in tow) to climb that mountain.
-I completed the same trip back in July.
+Athabasca, were so continuously epic this day that Viet would return within the week (with a hired guide in tow) as he had to climb that mountain.
+I completed the same trip, driven by a similar compulsion, back in July.

 An ascent of Nigel Peak begins at the Wilcox Campground a few kilometres to the south of the Icefields Centre on Highway 93 (Icefields Parkway).
 You'll find a small parking lot near the turnoff with washrooms and a signed trailhead for Wilcox Pass, which will bring you most of the way to the base of Nigel Peak.